 Shops & products

 Microdose.nl is Europe’s first and largest microdosing webshop and official partner of Microdosing Institute.
 They provide the most extensive offer of microdosing substances, supplies, and toolkits combined with honest, knowledgeable, and excellent service.
-With their moral and financial support, we can get our project off the ground and stay independent.
+With their moral and financial support, we are able to persue the mission of Microdosing Institute independently.

 Foodsporen is a Dutch producer of nutritional supplements based on pure fungi and mushrooms.
 Their products come in the form of tinctures, powders, and capsules, which they sell on their website.
 These products are functional mushrooms and can be used for stacking with microdosing substances.